Photo by Innerbody Research

 Winner: Thesis

 Nootropics aren’t the most convenient supplements.
 Most of the time, they require taking several medium-to-large pills with food in the morning.
 Depending on their ingredients, some will ask you to cycle your use.
-Cycling means that you take a few days, weeks, or months off to keep yourself from developing a tolerance or building up too much of a substance that could harm you in high enough doses.
-And while nootropics hopefully improve your memory enough to remember when you need a refill, subscription services that are easy to modify or cancel improve a nootropic’s convenience score.
+Cycling means taking a few days, weeks, or months off to keep yourself from developing a tolerance or building up too much of a substance that could harm you in high enough doses.
+And while nootropics hopefully improve your memory enough to remember when you need a refill, subscription autoship services that are easy to modify or cancel improve a nootropic’s convenience score.

-Every formula from Thesis contains multiple capsules, which is a little inconvenient but standard for nootropics.
-However, its serving sizes are small for nootropics, and the company lets you opt in or out of a caffeinated formula whether or not you’ve purchased either form.
+Thesis also lets you opt in or out of a caffeinated formula whether or not you’ve purchased either form.
 Its caffeine pills come as a separate white capsule, so you can identify and skip it if you’d rather not give up your morning coffee.
-Every day’s serving is packaged in an individual plastic bag, and while you’ll have to pull out a pair of scissors to open it (there’s no tear notch), you won’t have to count capsules and can easily slip the packet in your bag or pocket for on-the-go use.
+Every day’s serving is packaged in an individual plastic bag — you won’t have to count capsules, and you can easily slip the packet into your bag or pocket for on-the-go use.

-The first nootropic to use the term was a drug developed throughout the 1950s and 60s called piracetam.
-It was intended to treat anxiety and provide patients with a soothing experience that might even lull them to sleep.2 The effect was quite different than what its creators intended, as users reported sharper focus, and later testing pointed toward improved memory.
-(At the time of writing, the FDA still hasn’t approved piracetam for use in supplements or as a prescription medication, though many still take it.)3 Nootropics also include prescription medications like Adderall and Ritalin, as well as medications for dementia and Alzheimer’s disease.
-Caffeine is also a nootropic substance and an ingredient you’ll find in many nootropic supplements.
+The first nootropic to use the term was a drug developed in the 1960s called piracetam.60 61 It was intended to treat anxiety and provide patients with a soothing experience that might even lull them to sleep.2 The effect was quite different than what its creators intended, as users reported sharper focus, and later testing pointed toward improved memory.
+(At the time of writing, the FDA still hasn’t approved piracetam for use in supplements or as a prescription medication, though many still take it.)3

 Contemporary nootropics generally have three main goals: